trofimovamw/GInCovPipe/README.md

 # *G*enome-based *In*cidence Estimation of *Cov*id-19 *Pipe*line

-This pipeline was created as an easy-to-use tool to study the change of nucleotide diversity over time in a collection of sequences.
+This pipeline was created as an easy-to-use tool to study the change of population size over time using a collection of sequences.
+By binning a sequence data set that spans a long time period in several different ways, this tool calculates a continuous trajectory of a population size estimate.

 ## Input
 As an input the pipeline requires a file containing sequences and a file with a reference consenus sequence.

 For the sequences it is important that they contain a sequencing-, or better, sample-date.
-The date must have the format **%YYYY-%mm-%dd** and has to be either part of the sequence-name or provided in an additional tsv-file.
+The date must have the format **%YYYY-%mm-%dd** and can be either part of the sequence-name or provided in an additional file.
 - If the date is part of the sequence-name, then the name should look like this: **'some_name | %YYYY-%mm-%dd'**.
 - If the date is provided in an additional file, add the date to corresponding FASTA headers.